slitvinov/gitlog/README.md

     Head, Tail, Tail

-Model one is an unbiased coin (M1), model two (M2) is a coin with a parameter (bias) which can be 1/2 (a), 1/3 (b), and 2/3 (c).
+Model one (M1) is an unbiased coin, model two (M2) is a coin with a parameter (bias) which can be 1/2 (a), 1/3 (b), and 2/3 (c).

 Pick priors (`P1 + P2a + P2b + P2c = 1`):